-Worth School accepts pupils on the expectation and hope that they will complete their secondary schooling at Worth; however, annual promotion is subject to the pupil having shown satisfactory academic performance as determined by the Head Master, and a good disciplinary record.
+Worth School accepts pupils on the expectation and hope that they will complete their secondary schooling at Worth; however, annual promotion is subject to the pupil having shown satisfactory academic performance as determined by the Head Master and a good disciplinary record.
 The School may, at the Head Master's discretion, make entry to the Sixth Form conditional upon the results of GCSE/IGCSE examinations.
-Normally, pupils entering the Sixth Form will have at least six GCSE/IGCSE Grades A*-B, and/or GCSE Grades of 6 or above.
+Normally, pupils entering the Sixth Form will have at least six GCSE Grades of 6 or above.

 The Sixth Form at Worth

 In addition to our own 'home-grown' students rising up through the School, we take students in from all over the world.
 The Sixth Form community is lively, warm and very welcoming.

 Students in the Sixth Form elect to follow either the International Baccalaureate Diploma Programme (IBDP) or take A Levels, the latter accompanied if so desired by the Extended Project Qualification (EPQ).
 A Pre-IB course is available which prepares non-UK students for the full Diploma programme.

 Both the IBDP and A Levels are recognised as superb qualifications for entry to universities all over the world.
 Every year, our students gain university places at home and abroad, among them Oxford and Cambridge and the other Russell Group universities in the UK, Ivy League Universities in the US and top institutions in Europe.

 Worth Sixth Form provides students with every opportunity for academic success, with small classes that enable students to fulfil their potential, and close monitoring of progress and attainment.